 - Instructor, University of Michigan Law School — Legal Writing and Advocacy (1990-1991)

-- Member and Vice President, Board of Trustees of Laura Baker Services Association, a non-profit organization that has been serving people with developmental disabilities for over 100 years in Northfield, Minnesota (2012-present)
+- President of the Board of Trustees of Laura Baker Services Association, a non-profit organization that has been serving people with developmental disabilities for over 100 years in Northfield, Minnesota (member, 2012-present)

-- Former member and officer of the Board of Directors of Circle Lake Association, a non-profit organization dedicated to improving water quality and the community around Circle Lake in Forest Township, Minnesota (2010-2018)
+- Member and officer of the Board of Directors of Circle Lake Association, a non-profit organization dedicated to improving water quality and the community around Circle Lake in Forest Township, Minnesota (2010-2018)